MicrosoftDocs/xamarin-docs/docs/essentials/share.md

 # [iOS](#tab/ios)

-If your application assumes a share video and photo files, you must add the following keys in your `Info.plist`:
+If your application shares media files, you must add the following keys to your `Info.plist`:

 ```xml
 <key>NSPhotoLibraryAddUsageDescription</key>